Lorenz Hilty

-Lorenz Manuel Hilty is a Swiss computer scientist and author most known for his work on the sustainability aspects of digital technologies.
-He is Professor at the University of Zurich in Switzerland (UZH), Sustainability Delegate of UZH and Director of the Zurich Knowledge Center for Sustainable Development.
+Lorenz Manuel Hilty is a Swiss computer scientist and sustainability researcher most known for his work on the sustainability aspects of digital technologies.He was Professor of Informatics at the University of Zurich (UZH) in Switzerland until his retirement in July 2024, Sustainability Delegate of UZH and founding Director of the Zurich Knowledge Center for Sustainable Development.

-Hilty is an Honorary Fellow of the ICT for Sustainability (ICT4S) conference and held the position of Associate Editor for the Journal Environmental Modelling and Software.
+Hilty is an Honorary Fellow of the ICT for Sustainability (ICT4S) conference and Member of the steering committee of TA-SWISS the Swiss foundation for Technology Assessment.

 Education

 Hilty obtained a doctoral degree in Computer Science from the University of Hamburg (UHH) in 1991.
 He then conducted postdoctoral research projects focusing on methods for computational modeling of traffic and its environmental impacts at the University of St. Gallen (HSG) (1992), UHH (1993–1995) and the University of Ulm (1996–1998), working alongside Franz-Josef Radermacher.

 He later submitted his post-doctoral habilitation thesis titled "Environmental Information Processing – Contributions of Informatics to Sustainable Development" at UHH, which was accepted in 1997.